 “It's really important for me to use materials from nature.
 Wood firing is also an important process to complete my works and it gives a sustainable energy and brings life into my works.”

 [...I want to make beautiful pots from natural materials and elements, and hope people will love, hold, and use them functionally in daily life....]

 Hitomi Shibata is a Japanese potter and focuses on wood fired ceramics.
 She and her husband Takuro Shibata set up a pottery studio and two wood kilns at their home in Seagrove, NC.
 Hitomi uses wild clays from local sources and makes functional & sculptural ceramics.
 Wood firing is an important process for her and she believes it gives a sustainable energy and brings life into her works.
 Received B.Ed. in Arts & Crafts (Ceramics) and M.Ed. in Fine Arts (Ceramics) from Okayama University, Japan.
 Completed programs at Shigaraki Ceramic Cultural Park (1996-1997), UMass Dartmouth (2001-2002), Cub Creek Foundation for the Ceramic Arts (2003) and NC Pottery Center (2005-2007).
 Received Rotary International scholarship (2001-2002) and Daiwa Foundation Grant (2005-2006).
-Hitomi has participated in many shows, exhibitions, workshops and lectures in US, UK and Japan.
+Hitomi has participated in many shows, exhibitions, workshops and lectures in US, UK, China and Japan.